 To see our German curriculum overview, click here.

 To see our German progression document, click here.

 At St James CE Primary School, we aim to provide a high-quality Physical Education curriculum that inspires all pupils to succeed and excel in competitive sport and other physically demanding activities.
+Every child should be healthy and active during the school day.
+They should be taught to improve their physical and mental skills within a variety of sports and games, with opportunities to follow up their interests in after school clubs.
+Every child should have access to competitive activities and develop their sportsmanship alongside our school values.
 During our PE lessons, the children are given the chance to improve their confidence, health and fitness.
 There are also opportunities outside of lessons for children to partake in competitive and non-competitive sporting activities which help develop their character and embed values such as fairness and respect.
 All children are taught PE by a specialist sports coach but have additional lessons from their teacher, reinforcing the skills learned.